• Free returns until January 15

 Certificate of authenticity of a work of art: what does French law say

-In terms of sculpture, only works reproduced a maximum of eight times from a single mold can benefit from the status of original artwork
+In terms of sculpture, only works reproduced a maximum of eight times from a single mold can benefit from the status of original artwork.

-In either case, the number of copies made will appear on the certificate of authenticity.
+both cases, the number of copies made will appear on the certificate of authenticity.

 How are certificates of authenticity for works of art secured?